 7 | Section 271(1)(c): Concealment of the particulars of his income earned or fringe benefits earned or furnished wrong particulars of such income or fringe benefits to the department of Income TaxNote: Applicable up to AY 2016-17 |

-Minimum:100% of tax seeks to be eluded.
+Minimum: 100% of tax seeks to be evaded.

-Maximum: 300% of tax seek to be eluded. |
+Maximum: 300% of tax sought to be eluded. |

-8 | Section 271(1)(4): Distribution of profits by a registered firm which is found to be not in accordance with the partnership deed and thereby partner disclosed or returned his income below the real amount: Applicable up to AY 2016-17 |
+8 | Section 271(1)(4): Distribution of profits by a registered firm that is found to be not by the partnership deed, and thereby a partner disclosed or returned his income below the real amount: Applicable up to AY 2016-17 |

-Maximum-150% of the tax |
+Maximum 150% of the tax |

-9 | Section 271A: Failure to keep, maintain or retain the books of account documents as required under Section 44AA |
+9 | Section 271A: Failure to keep, maintain, or retain the books of account documents as required under Section 44AA |

 INR 25,000 |

-10 | Section 271AA (1): Penalty arising with respect to an international transaction or a particularly prescribed domestic transaction with regard to: -failure to keep and maintain any such information and document which is mandated by the provisions of Section 92D (1) or 92D (2) – the failure to report an important transaction which was to be furnished -Maintaining or providing of the wrong information or document related with. |
+10 | Section 271AA (1): Penalty arising concerning an international transaction or a particularly prescribed domestic transaction: -failure to keep and maintain any such information and document which is mandated by the provisions of Section 92D (1) or 92D (2) – the failure to report an important transaction that was to be furnished -Maintaining or providing the wrong information or document related to it. |

 2% of the value of the international transaction or specified domestic transaction entered into shall be charged. |

-11 | Section 271AA (2): Dealing with any failure to furnish or provide information and also any allied documents to the authority prescribed as required under Section 92D (4) |
+11 | Section 271AA (2): Dealing with any failure to furnish or provide information, and also any allied documents to the authority prescribed as required under Section 92D (4) |

 INR 5 Lakhs |

-12 | Section 271AAA (1): Deals with the search which has been initiated under Section 132 of the Income Tax Act between the dates of 1stof June 2007 and 1stof July 2012 |
+12 | Section 271AAA (1): Deals with the search which has been initiated under Section 132 of the Income Tax Act between the dates of 1st of June 2007 and 1st of July 2012 |

 10% of the undeclared income of the relevant previous year. |